1337jazz/microtraining-git/README.md

 - Yellow: Everything from the `@@` to the line before the next `@@` (or the end of the output) is called a **diff chunk**, and the first line is always the **chunk header**

 A chunk header can look a little cryptic but is just two sets of numbers, one from the first file (`-`) and one from the current change (`+`).
 These numbers simply show:
-1. Which linethe chunk starts on
+1. Which line the chunk starts on
 2. How many lines of the file in the chunk showing

 So for example, this chunk header: